-Instead, courts have set forth a number of the specific factors to be considered in assessing whether active supervision has been established.
-One such factor is whether the state collects and verifies data from industry participants.
+The proper approach to determining whether active supervision exists involves an inquiry into whether "state officials have undertaken the necessary steps to determine" whether there has been "a decision by the State" to substantively approve the rates.
+Ticor, 504 U.S. at 638 (emphasis added).12 Courts have set forth a number of specific "steps" courts can consider in assessing whether active supervision has been established.
+One such step is whether the state collects and verifies data from industry participants.
 For instance, courts evaluate whether the state requires firms to furnish business data generated by the firms in the course of their operations.
 Southern Motor Carriers, 467 F. Supp. at 477 (N.D.Ga.
 1979) ("freight bills and information concerning other expenses"); Ticor, 112 F.T.C. at 437 (Comm.
-Op.) (cost and expense data); Ticor, 504 U.S. at 639.
-The Commission has inquired whether legitimate justifications were submitted with even minor rate amendments and adjustments.
-Ticor, 112 F.T.C. at 438 (Comm.
-Op.).
-Courts have also examined whether the state participated in on-site review and independent verification of financial information from carriers' books and records.
+Op.) (cost and expense data); Ticor, 504 U.S. at 639; see also Rosenstein, supra, at 350.
+The Commission has

-In Ticor, the Commission found no active supervision based in part on testimony by a state official that he "didn't have any idea what an efficient company's expenses would be for search and examination services," and that in his opinion he would have to "study the search and examination expenses of the individual companies to effectively regulate the charges for search and examination expenses."
+11 In Ticor, the Commission found no active supervision based in part on testimony by a state official that he "didn't have any idea what an efficient company's expenses would be for search and examination services," and that in his opinion he would have to "study the search and examination expenses of the individual companies to effectively regulate the charges for search and examination expenses."
 Id.
 The Supreme Court opinion in Ticor did not recite all of the record facts bearing on active supervision but noted that there were "detailed findings, entered by the ALJ and adopted by the Commission, which demonstrate that the potential for state supervision was not realized in fact."
 504 U.S. at 638.